cirrascalecloudservices/ccs-cli/README.md

 and then add CCS_KEY to /etc/environment

+(in other words, try the modern way first and fallback to the classic way)

 Note- when editing /etc/environment, need to close and reopen terminal for changes to take effect

 ## Windows